Certora/Examples/CVLByExample/import/README.md

 - Overriding preserved from the imported spec.

 The imported spec is `Base.spec`.
-The invariant `invInBase` fails because not strong enough.
+The invariant `invInBase` fails because it is not strong enough.

 Run this spec via
 ```certoraRun certora/conf/runImported.conf```